ovhlabs/knowledge-base/en/_posts/2015-02-14-how-to-run-bottle-uwsgi-nginx.markdown

 3. Setting up Bottle and the virtual environment
 ===============

+A good practice with Python is to contain all project's dependencies in a "virtualenv".
+A virtualenv is lightweight space where a project can have its own dependencies without interfering with system wide python packages.
+As a second benefit, you won't need to be root anymore to install from __pip__.

 Thanks to the python package manager, _pip_, installing Bottle in a virtual environment is a very simple task that requires very few commands.

 Let's start by installing the [virtualenv]() package: